pej0918/Multimodal-FS-VisualGrounding/README.md

 | Ours + Contrastive Loss (CI)   | ResNet-50 | 0.38 (+0.08) | 0.60 (+0.07) |
 | Ours + Fu + CI                 | ResNet-50 | **0.39** (+0.09) | **0.60** (+0.07) |

-In the second experiment, we evaluated the **few-shot visual grounding performance on unseen data**.
-Without any additional modules, our base model achieved **0.30 accuracy** and **0.53 AP**.
+In the second experiment, we evaluated few-shot visual grounding performance on unseen data.
+The inclusion of the **Fusion Module** and **Contrastive Loss** significantly improved accuracy and AP, demonstrating the model's capability to generalize effectively without fine-tuning.

-However, when incorporating the **Fusion Module (Fu)**, the accuracy increased by **9%** to **0.39**, and AP improved by **5%** to **0.58**.
-The Fusion Module enhances the interaction between templates, making information sharing more effective.

-With the addition of **Contrastive Loss (CI)**, accuracy and AP further improved to **0.38 and 0.60**, respectively.
-Contrastive Loss helps the model better distinguish between different-class templates while refining intra-class variations.

-When combining both **Fusion Module and Contrastive Loss**, our model achieved the best results with **0.39 accuracy** and **0.60 AP**.
-This indicates that the combination of these components significantly improves the model's ability to generalize to unseen classes.

-## Results
-These experiments validate the effectiveness of our proposed **template-based multimodal prompt** and **learnable embeddings** in improving visual grounding performance.
-The **Fusion Module** and **Contrastive Loss** play crucial roles in enhancing the interaction between visual and textual information, leading to better generalization, especially for unseen classes.

-The model achieves a significant improvement in both accuracy and AP with the introduction of the **Fusion Module** and **Contrastive Loss**.
-The few-shot visual grounding performance is highly enhanced on unseen data with up to **9% increase in accuracy** and **7% increase in AP**.

-### Visual Results:
+### 7. Visual Results:

 Below are the visualization results showing the model's predictions and the ground truth for few-shot visual grounding tasks.
 <p align="center">